serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/HintAttribute.md

 # HintAttribute class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

 Sets a hint for a form field.
-Hint is shown when field label is hovered.
+The hint is shown when the field label is hovered.
 This has no effect on columns.

 ```csharp
 [AttributeUsage(AttributeTargets.All)]